sumedhaKl/student-2/_posts/2023-12-21-SafeComputing.md

 ### <font color = "Green">Popcorn Hack 2:</font>

 Create an encrypted code using symmetric encryption, and provide the code, and the actual message:
-ZYXWVUTSRQPONMLKJIHGFEDCBA
-ABCDEFGHIJKLMNOPQRSTUVWXYZ

-Code: Z XLNK
+Key: 5
+Code: F HTRUZYJW UWTLWAR
 Message: A COMPUTER PROGRAM

 ## Risk Factors